Difference Between Primary and Secondary Memory

 USB drives:

-It is one of the most popular types of secondary storage device available in the market.
-USB drives are removable, rewritable and are physically very small.
-The capacity of USB drives is also increasing significantly as today 1TB pen drive is also available in the market.
+It is one of the most popular types of secondary storage devices available in the market.
+USB drives are removable, rewritable, and physically very small.
+The capacity of USB drives is also increasing significantly, and today, a 1TB pen drive is also available on the market.

 Magnetic tape: